Wang Qiang (serial killer): Murders and rapes

 Wang committed his first confirmed murder on 22 January 1995.
 Official records show Wang was convicted of 45 murders, 10 rapes, and 34 robberies, and that most of his crimes were committed in public parks.
 Some young girls were raped post-mortem.
 During his attacks, which he was often accompanied in by other violent criminals, he would attack men suddenly and rob and rape his female victims.

 After his arrest, Wang cooperated with investigators and led them to the scenes of his crimes.
 He recalled one instance in Xutai Village on 6 July 2000, when he saw a family of three sleeping and smashed their heads with a pickaxe and raped the dead young girl.
 Wang claimed to have begun killing in 1992, but this was not verified.

 Arrest, trial, and execution

 Wang was implicated by his accomplices who were imprisoned and was arrested on 14 July 2003.
 His interrogation lasted a year and a half, with Wang gradually confessing.

-Wang was sentenced to death for the murders on 23 March 2005 and was executed by firing squad on 17 November 2005.